 When we receive your information, we will send you coverage details specific to your plan.

-I am an Aetna Freedom-of-Choice dental plan design member.
+I am an Aetna Freedom of Choice dental plan member.
 Will plan switches affect my orthodontic benefits?

-Freedom of Choice dental plan members can switch between a DMO®* benefits plan or an alternate plan (either PPO, PDN* or Indemnity insurance plan) on a monthly basis.
-Here's how orthodontic coverage works with that plan:
+Freedom of Choice dental plan members can switch between an Aetna DMO® plan* or an alternate plan (either PPO, PDN** or Indemnity plan) on a monthly basis.
+Here's how orthodontic coverage works: